caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/02-lesson.md

 *Brainstorming:* a method for generating a high volume of fresh ideas—i.e., using tools like games, pens and paper, and short bursts of time in order to think outside the box.

+- We use brainstorming anytime we need to generate ideas.
+This could be for solutions to design problems, process problems or even people problems.

+_Review methods_

 ## SLIDE 8
 Review

 ## SLIDE 9
-- This is a simple and extremely useful method to structure feedback.
-- This format can be used by teams of two or as many as 100 people.
+-
-- _I Like_ statements convey positive feedback.
+- _I Like_ statements convey positive feedback about current processes, services or products
   - Example: I like that Airbnb shows me reviews based off of communication

-- _I Wish_ statements convey negative feedback.
+- _I Wish_ statements convey desirable or even frustrated feedback.
   - Example: I wish that Airbnb could show you a virtual tour.

-- _What If_ statements talk about the distant future.
+- _What If_ statements talk about distant future possibilities.
   - Example: What if Airbnb had a chat client so I could easily talk to hosts?

 - Feedback is best given with "I" statements.
 This method creates positive communication because it reframes statements from something negative to something positive.
   - Example: “I sometimes feel you don’t listen to me” instead of “You don’t listen to a word I say.”
   - Also, saying "I wish" is more positive than saying "I don't like."